wsrn829/WheelWorldDeployment/README.md

      - I utilized Django's model_to_dict function to convert instances of model classes into dictionaries for JSON serialization.
    - Authentication:
        - For backend authentication, I used Django's REST API and built-in login, logout, and register functions.
-       - Frontend Auth: React custom components.
+       - Frontend Auth: React custom-built authentication system.
        - Global state management: React useContext hook.
    - Styling:
      - Bootstrap classes for a consistent look across the website.